Bayesian Estimation of Cohort-Time-Stratum Specific Effects in Staggered Difference-in-Differences: The model

 We now develop a Bayesian framework to evaluate whether the parallel trends (PT) assumption holds in the pre-treatment periods.
-While support for pre-treatment PT is often taken as evidence that the assumption is credible post-treatment \citep{CallawaySantAnna2021did}, such assessments can induce frequentist pre-test bias when model specification depends on test outcomes.
+While support for parallel trends in the pre-treatment periods is often taken as an evidence that the assumption is credible post-treatment \citep{CallawaySantAnna2021did}, such assessments can induce frequentist pre-test bias when inference is conditional on test outcomes.
 Also, the conventional implementation of the pre-test does not provide clear guidance when the hypothesis is rejected (\citealp{Roth2023JoE}).
 Even in such a case, the researcher may still want to estimate the treatment effect of interest.

 We instead frame the question as one of model comparison.
 We estimate models that impose and relax the pre-treatment PT restriction and compare them using marginal likelihoods computed by the method of \citet{chib1995}.
 This strategy measures the empirical support for the identifying PT assumption directly, without conditioning inference on a preliminary test.
-Recall that the parallel trends condition (Assumption~\ref{assm:PT}) used to identify the ATT parameters is given by
+Recall that the parallel trends condition (Assumption~\ref{assm:PT}) is given by

 Suppose now this condition also holds for the pre-treatment periods (i.e.\ for $t<s$).
 Together with the no-anticipation condition (Assumption \ref{assm:NA}), this leads to